Emurasoft/emurasoft.github.io/en/dlg/customize/advanced/index.md

 # Advanced page

-TheAdvanced page allows you to customize advanced settings.
+The **Advanced** page allows you to customize advanced settings.
 You will need to restart EmEditor if you change these options.

 ## Do not share process between documents (disables tabs) check box